FranciscoJustoDev/Colortris/notes.md

 >
 >## To Do
 >
-> - create sector map - keeps track of chips positions.
-> - sfx, music
+> - sfx and music - sfx manager.
-> - vfx, animations
+> - vfx and animation manager.
-> - start and go menus
+> - start and game over menus.
-> - score and high score
+> - score and high score - dynamic interface.
 >
 ## Fix / Handle